CringleySDays/Initialising-TypeScript/README.md

 - Copy the required arguments and paste it in your `package.json` file.
 You shouldn't remove the title, description and so on.

-- Finally, in the terminal run `yarn run dev:install` and voila you've configured your TypeScript project successfully!
+- Finally, in the terminal run `yarn run dev:install` and voila you've configured your new TypeScript project successfully!

 ## Need additional assistant?